Jarryd-Ross/Jarryd-Ross/README.md

 ### Hi there 👋

-I am a first year Mechatronics Student at the University of Waterloo.
+I am a second year Mechatronics Student at the University of Waterloo.
 While my programming journey has only just started, I am very eager to learn more and deepen my knowledge on software development.
-Currently, most of my experience lies in the fundamentals and OOP.
-I am also taking a course on Data Structures and Algorithms as I try to learn new important programming skills.
+Currently, most of my experience lies in the fundamentals, OOP and teh basics of Data Structures and Algorithms.
 I am most comfortable working with C and C++, but am also developing my knowledge in languages such as Python and JavaScript, frameworks like React.js and Node.js, and in front-end tools like CSS and HTML.
 Outside of school, I am a member of UW Midnight Sun's Firmware subteam [https://www.uwmidsun.com/] and use C to help develop control software to drive the electrical system of the car.